December 2022 North American winter storm: Meteorological history

 Detroit experienced three brief periods of whiteout on December 23, with visibility reduced to 1.5 mi or less from 8 a.m. to 2:30 p.m.
 Grand Rapids, Michigan, had blizzard conditions/zero visibility from 10 a.m. to 10 p.m. on December 23, reduced visibility of 1.5 mi or less until 5 p.m. on December 24, and received 24.8 in of snow between December 22 and 26.
 Baraga, in northwestern Michigan, received the most snowfall from the blizzard in the state, with 42.8 in of lake-effect snow.
 Blizzard conditions occurred in Cincinnati, Ohio, on December 23, despite no blizzard warning being issued for that area.
-Cleveland had zero-visibility conditions from 5:30 a.m. until 5 p.m. on December 23, and received a total of 3.6 in of snow that day, while other parts of Ohio received up to 6.7 in and Kentucky received up to 5.2 in.
+Cleveland received a total of 3.6 in of snow that day, while other parts of Ohio received up to 6.7 in and Kentucky received up to 5.2 in.